 The 2019 work programme focuses on campaigns aimed at non-EU countries with the highest potential for growth such as Canada, Japan, Mexico and Korea.
 Within the EU itself, the EU will co-finance campaigns designed to promote the different EU quality schemes and labels (organic, protected designation of Origin -PDO, protected geographical indication -PGI, traditional speciality guaranteed -TSG, product of EU's outermost regions).

 Promotion campaigns in practice

-The European Commission defines the strategic priorities for promoting EU farm products and the funding criteria in a yearly work programme outlining products and possible markets.
+The European Commission defines the strategic priorities for promoting EU farm products and the funding criteria in an annual work programme outlining products and possible markets.

 The Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) puts this strategic policy into practice on behalf of the Commission.

 - publishing calls for proposals and evaluating proposals

 - awarding grants and managing grant agreements for so-called multi programmes (that involve at least two organisations from at least two EU countries or one or more EU institutions)